alefore/duende/README.md

 # Duende

-Duende is a conversational AI agent designed to modify a git-backed source code repository based on your instructions.
-It allows you to provide a task, and the AI will work to complete it by interacting with your codebase.
+Duende is a Python/JS program providing a web-based interface designed to enable you to guide a conversational AI (such as Gemini) as it uses MCP to modify a source code repository following your instructions.

+You provide a task specifying requirements for the AI;
+Duende starts a conversation and allows you to provide guidance and observe all interactions.

+It supports multiple workflows besides a single conversation.
+Currently, the only additional workflow implemented is a `--review` mode, where multiple review conversations are spawned when the original conversation is done;
+relevant feedback from the review conversations is feed back to the main conversation.

 ![Duende Screenshot](/doc/duende.png?raw=true "Duende Screenshot")